Rumpunzel/rpg-thingy/characters/talents/craft.md

 ### Resourceful

-If you roll a **6** on a test, one asset of your choice you used on that test does not degrade.
+If you roll at least one **6** on a test, one asset of your choice you used on that test does not degrade.

 ---